Hampshire Hikes & Historical Sites

 Naturally, the twin peaks of the Pitons are the jewel in St Lucia’s crown and have been awarded a World Heritage Site status.
 Rising majestically from the sea to the grand height of 798 metres, they dominate the southwest coastline and stunning views await you when you reach the top of Gros Piton.
 Although very much at the top of the grade, the scenery is well worth the effort!

 Some of our walks may finish at a beach where you can take a dip in the warm Caribbean waters.
-We’ll visit a rum distillery and the Balenbouche sugar mill plantation, where we have tea.
+We’ll visit a rum distillery and the Balenbouche sugar mill plantation.
 There will also be time to explore the capital Castries with its bustling market.

 A fusion of French, British and African traditions, St Lucia’s Creole culture is an intriguing mix.
 While English is the official language, you will hear Patois spoken on the streets.
 Delicious Creole cuisine blends French traditions with island ingredients and many towns have French names such as Soufriere, Anse La Raye, Vieux Fort and Gros Islet.